B in the Mix: The Remixes Vol. 2: Critical reception

 After its release, B in the Mix: The Remixes Vol. 2 received generally favorable reviews from contemporary music critics.
 Stephen Thomas Erlewine of AllMusic commented that a "clutch of DJs and remixers, primarily European, have been hired and they’ve run wild, taking the original versions as merely suggestions, something that's entirely appropriate in this case."
 He also noted that "the variations are quite far removed from the original — U-Tern's spangly disco spin on "If U Seek Amy" is a decided improvement — and while nothing can save a lousy song (see "Criminal"), this collection has as much imagination and energy as either Circus or Femme Fatale."
 Jocelyn Vena of MTV said that, after being "chopped, screwed and broken down, the songs reach[ed] new extremes" in the remix album.

 Entertainment Wise writer Shaun Kitchener gave the remix album a mixed review, saying that, with most of the remixes: "a great deal of the magic is lost", when compared to original productions, citing "Till the World Ends" and "If U Seek Amy" as the most notable examples.
 Jason Lipshutz of Billboard said that "among the album highlights are Manhattan Clique's club remix of "3", Gareth Emery's take on "I Wanna Go", Tiësto's club mix of "Piece of Me", and Alex Suarez's reworking of "Till the World Ends"."

 Commercial performance

 The remix album achieved moderate success worldwide.
 In the United States, B in the Mix: The Remixes Vol. 2 entered the Billboard 200 at number 47, with sales of 9,000 copies, for the issue dated October 19, 2011.
 It also reached number four on the Dance/Electronic Albums component chart.
+As of 2020, it sold 30,000 units.

 In the United Kingdom, the album peaked outside the top hundred, at number 171, while debuting at number nine on the Dance Albums Chart.
 In Canada, the remix album debuted at number 53, and peaked within the top thirty in Italy.
 B in the Mix: The Remixes Vol. 2 reached the top ten on South Korean Gaon Albums Chart, where it reached number seven, and on Argentine Albums Chart, where it reached number five.